Jewel of the Day: Queen Victoria’s Bow Brooches

 To learn more about Queen Elizabeth’s brooches, visit this thread: Queen Elizabeth II – Brooches.Filed under British Royals

-Tagged Alexandra of Denmark, Elizabeth II, Jewellery, Mary of Teck, Queen Elizabeth the Queen Mother, Queen Victoria.
+Tagged Alexandra of Denmark, Elizabeth II of the United Kingdom, Jewellery, Mary of Teck, Queen Elizabeth the Queen Mother, Queen Victoria of the United Kingdom.